XGMTobi123/craft/README.md

+DISCORD: Tobi123#9555
+IGN: Alegro_Herbarium

+FIXPRICE: 50c for common crafts, 1ex for rare, 3ex for extra rare.
+You can check the price in PM.

 **Augment** a Magic or Rare item with a new **Caster** modifier (81)

 **Augment** a Magic or Rare item with a new **Caster** modifier (82)